DEntis-T/dentis-t/README.md

 I like PawnLang, MS-QBasic VisualBasic and Bash.

-Amateur in Python and HTML.
+Amateur in Python and HTML, and eventually C.

 samp mobile is legal, trust me